betatran3010/bowers-cis-website/README.md

 # Overview
 This group project was my final assignment for my class INFO 1300: Introductory Design and Programming for the Web.
-My team and I re-designed and developed a multi-page website with interactive elements for Information Science majors in the College of Arts and Sciences at Cornell University.
+My team and I re-designed and developed a multi-page website with interactive elements for Information Science Systems and Technology majors in the College of Engineering at Cornell University.

 There were 3 milestones in this project: